 Up to Version MiPNet14.06(03) a dithionite concentration of 10 mM was used.
-Instrumental O_2 background experiments showed identical results with 10 and 30 mM dithionite stocks.
-An observation detected when using new commercial bottles of dithionite that 30 mM was a too high concentration.
-Therefore, we recommend 10 mM dithionite in this case.
+Instrumental O2 background experiments showed identical results with 10 and 30 mM dithionite stocks.
+However, when using new commercial bottles of dithionite 30 mM may be a too high concentration, in which case we recommend using 10 mM dithionite.